| |

 then begin to fill.
 Tonight however, she begins with a small bar,

-where many people gather every evening, their breath quickly steaming
+where many people gather every evening, their breath fast steaming

 the windows.
 Lots of people, especially students, who each evening